morningspace/lab-k8s-playground/docs/Vagrant-Box-Getting-Started.md

 $ launch registry::down
 ```

 You may notice that here we append `::` then `down` when launch `registry`.
 This is going to call the command `down` of target `registry`.
-Some targets may support commands, please check ["Launch Target Reference"](Launch-Target-Reference.md) for details.
+Some targets may support commands, please check ["Target Launch Reference"](Target-Launch-Reference.md) for details.

 After it's finished, we then launch the same set of registries as proxies using target `registry-proxy`.
 This will delegate all image pull requests to the remote peers outside the box:
 ```shell